Skip to Content

 ARTIST: EUNICE PORTER

-Original: 76.2 x 152 cm ( not available)
+Original: 76.2 x 152 cm (sold).
+Painting: Acrylic on Canvas.

 Print: On 250gsm Satin Art A3 sized Paper.
 Limited to 100 numbered prints.
 Please note the print has the artwork title, artist name and number of print in the edition of 100 detail.